AztecProtocol/awesome-aztec/SUPPORT.md

-# Supporting Guide to Aztec Protocol GitHub Organization
+# Supporting Guide to Aztec Protocol

 Welcome to this supporting guide for the [AztecProtocol GitHub organization](https://github.com/orgs/AztecProtocol/repositories?type=all).
 Aztec Protocol is a privacy-centric Layer 2 scaling solution for Ethereum, leveraging zero-knowledge proofs (zk-SNARKs) and the domain-specific language Noir to enable confidential smart contracts and transactions.
 This allows developers to build private DeFi, payments, and apps without revealing sensitive data on-chain.